 - Metabolic syndrome – increased blood pressure (hypertension); high levels of insulin or glucose in the blood; excess body fat around your waistline.

 On the other hand, being underweight may mean you are not getting enough nutrients.
 It can lower your resistance to illness because your immune system needs energy from food to function.

-If you are underweight, you may find that you get sick more often and it takes you longer to recover from illnesses and infections.
+If you are underweight, you may get sick more often, taking longer to recover from illnesses and infections.
 Meanwhile, mental slowness is another common symptom that can occur when the brain gets too little nutrition.
-This happens when it is not able to receive enough oxygen due to low blood pressure caused by malnutrition.
+This happens when it cannot receive enough oxygen due to low blood pressure caused by malnutrition.

 However, BMI is not intended as a definitive diagnostic tool.
-It is a generalized measure of the relationship between height and weight, and it does not take into account other factors that may indicate an increased risk for some diseases, such as body fat percentages or waist circumference.
+It is a generalized measure of the relationship between height and weight, and it does not consider other factors that may indicate an increased risk for some diseases, such as body fat percentages or waist circumference.

 As a result, many doctors use BMI measurements in conjunction with other tests to obtain a more comprehensive picture of their patient’s health status.

 1. Metric System

 To get your metric BMI, divide your weight in kilograms by your height in meters squared (kg/m²).